moponczewski/docker-webservices/README.md

 ## 1) Get the code
 Clone the git repo to your local machine
 `$ git clone https://github.com/moponczewski/docker-webservices`

-the `cd` into the directory and perform the following steps
+`cd` then into the directory and perform the following steps

 ## 2) Build and start...
 ###### ...from scratch